RapidOS-Community/RapidOS/README.md

-# RapidOS: The Future of the best Windows Experience :star2: :computer:
+# RapidOS: The Future of the Best Windows Experience :star2: :computer:

 RapidOS is an open-source project that aims to revolutionize the Windows experience.
 With RapidOS, you can enjoy a powerful, streamlined, and user-centric system that puts you in control. :zap: